Mercerenies/a-turtles-troll/README.md

 ### Version 1.21

 * Arrows duplicate and bounce off of blocks when they hit them.
+* Temperature mechanics no longer consider the "helmet" slot when computing player temperature.
 * Fixed some bugs with the lava/water fluid mechanics.

 ### Version 1.20